 At 770g, this is the worlds lightest full-frame sensor digital SLR, which means it’s easier to lug along with you when you’re on the road.
 In fact, it’s only a couple of hundred grams heavier than the average weight of Canon’s consumer models.

 Given how much tech Canon has managed to put into this thing, this is no mean feat.

 Along with the weight, there’s also the size.
 Canon has managed to make this camera a whole centimetre narrower than the 5D Mk3, with millimetres also shaved off in the other dimensions.
 Check out the comparison shot above.

-Coming from one of the Rebel models it will feel a bit bigger in the hand, and there are more buttons and dials to get acquainted with.
+Coming from one of the Canon Rebel models, it will feel a bit bigger in the hand, and there are more buttons and dials to get acquainted with.
 Overall, though, it’s a fantastically-portable camera for what you get.
 Which brings me to my next point.

 The image quality that this camera produces is just phenomenal.
 I’m not going to go into pixel peeping or comparisons, but rest assured that if you are coming from a crop sensor, you are going to be hugely impressed.
 That goes double for the low light performance.

 Pair the body with a fast prime lens, and you’ll find yourself out shooting in near-darkness and wondering quite how the camera is capturing detail that your eye is struggling to make out.

 For the travelling photographer who wants something to capture a range of image styles, from low-lit streets to big wide landscapes, this body can do it all.
 Best of all, it won’t break either your back or your bank balance!

 Much has been written in the photographic press about the focus system on this camera.
 If you do a lot of professional sports photography or like to capture fast-moving subjects, then sure, this may not be the camera for you.
 Then again, it’s not designed for you.